gouthamnaveen/mva/README.md

 The hindcast (or training) data.
 Kindly maintain the shape of the array as (years/samples,time,ensemble-members,grid-points).

-**truth_hindcast**: numpy.ndarray
+**observation**: numpy.ndarray

-The observed data corresponding to the hindcast.
+The truth or observations corresponding to the hindcast.
 Kindly maintain the shape of the array as (years/samples,time,grid-points).

 **forecast**: numpy.ndarray, optional